tc39/proposal-partial-application/README.md

 There have been suggestions to consider another token aside from `?`, given that optional chaining may be using `?.` and nullish coalesce may be using `??`.
-It is our opinion that such a token change is unnecessary, as `?` may _only_ be used on its on in an argument list and _may not_ be combined with these operators (e.g. `f~(??.a ?? c)` is not legal).
+It is our opinion that such a token change is unnecessary, as `?` may _only_ be used on its own in an argument list and _may not_ be combined with these operators (e.g. `f~(??.a ?? c)` is not legal).
 The `?` token's visual meaning best aligns with this proposal, and its fairly easy to write similarly complex expressions today using existing tokens (e.g. `f(+i+++j-i---j)` or `f([[][]][[]])`).